-Debt-to-GDP ratio
+Debt-to-GDP ratio B/Y

-- It is a measure of govt indebtedness: B/Y. - The government debt B at time t (a stock variable) is the total value of govt bonds at t.
-The amount of new govt debt ΔB to be issued at time t equals the govt deficit in t. - Changes in the debt-to-GDP ratio can be described by the following formula.
+• The government debt Bt at time t (a stock variable) is the total value of govt bonds at t (stock of bonds issued in the past).
+The amount of new govt debt $\Delta B$ to be issued at time t equals the govt deficit in t.